ccfrauasgr2/pet-detection/docs/Group_2_SS23_ProjectReport.md

 # Overview

-**Introduction**: The project *Automatic Pet Detection With Edge Computing* is part of the Cloud Computing SS23 module of Prof. Dr. Christian Baun at the Frankfurt University of Applied Sciences.
-Further information about the module can be found [here](https://www.christianbaun.de/CGC23/index.html).
+**Introduction**: The project *Automatic Pet Detection With Edge Computing* is part of the [Cloud Computing SS23 module](https://www.christianbaun.de/CGC23/index.html) of Prof. Dr. Christian Baun at the Frankfurt University of Applied Sciences.

 **Objective**: This project aims to develop an edge computing solution for the automatic detection of cats and dogs.
 General steps to achieve the project goal are listed in the **Project Plan** part of this Overview section.